castorini/rank_llm/README.md

 [![LICENSE](https://img.shields.io/badge/license-Apache-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)

 We offer a suite of rerankers - pointwise models like monoT5 and listwise models with a focus on open source LLMs compatible with [FastChat](https://github.com/lm-sys/FastChat?tab=readme-ov-file#supported-models) (e.g., Vicuna, Zephyr, etc.), [vLLM](https://https://github.com/vllm-project/vllm) or [SGLang](https://github.com/sgl-project/sglang).
 We also support RankGPT variants, which are proprietary listwise rerankers.
+Addtionally, we support reranking with the first-token logits only to improve inference efficiency.
 Some of the code in this repository is borrowed from [RankGPT](https://github.com/sunnweiwei/RankGPT), [PyGaggle](https://github.com/castorini/pygaggle), and [LiT5](https://github.com/castorini/LiT5)!

 # Releases
 current_version = 0.20.2